Nectarios Triantis: Hibernian Football Club

 After playing in three first-team games for Sunderland during the 2023-24 season, Triantis was loaned to Scottish Premiership club Hibernian on 1 February 2024.
 On 30 August 2024, he returned to Hibs on a season-long loan.
 He was nominated for the SFWA Footballer of the Year award in 2024-25.

 Minnesota United

 On 22 August 2025, Triantis joined Major League Soccer club Minnesota United FC United for an undisclosed fee.
 On 13 September 2025, Triantis scored a goal from inside his own half on his Minnesota debut, after having come on as a second half substitute.

 International career

 Triantis was selected in the Australian under-20 squad for the 2023 AFC U-20 Asian Cup in March 2023.
 The selection was criticised by Nick Montgomery, Triantis' coach at Central Coast Mariners, who claimed that Triantis would be better off playing senior matches for the Mariners in the 2022–23 A-League Men.

 In March 2025, Triantis was called up to the full Australia team for the first time, but did not play.

 On 12 August 2025, Triantis' request to switch international allegiance to Greece was approved by FIFA.
+Triantis made his debut for Greece on 18 November 2025, coming on as a substitute in a scoreless draw against Belarus in a 2026 FIFA World Cup qualifier.